 Differences in loss of heterozygosity

 Another interesting finding is that the tumors in the rat pups differed in a genetic feature that occurs often in cancer called loss of heterozygosity (LOH).
 The extent of LOH difference among the tumors depended on which gut microbiota type the pup had.

 Heterozygosity is where an organism carries different versions of the same gene.
 In the case of rats, as in humans, this would normally be two: one from each biological parent.

 Having two different versions of the same gene allows for the fact that one could be a cancer-causing mutation inherited from one parent, and the other could be a normal version, and that the normal version will dominate.

-However, an increase in LOH means that more cells only have one version of the gene; if this involves loss of the normal version, then it creates cells that are more likely to show malignant growth if the altered gene is, for example, a tumor suppressor gene.
+However, an increase in LOH means that more cells only have one version of the gene; if this involves loss of the normal version, then it creates cells that

 In this study, the researchers tested for LOH in a tumor suppressor gene and found it differed according to which type of gut microbiota environment the tumor arose in.